 Section 3: Hours & Wages

-HR 3.1 TYPES OF POSITIONS AND WORK HOURS
+HR 3.1 TYPES OF POSITIONS AND FLEX TIME

 The work week for all employees is Sunday through Saturday.
 There are three types of position categories: Regular Full-time, Regular Part-time and Part-time.
 A regular full-time position is one in which the employee’s regularly worked hours are 40 hours per week.
 A regular part-time position is one in which the employee’s regularly worked hours are at least 30 hours per week.
 A part-time position is one in which the employee’s regularly worked hours are less than 30 hours per week.
 Overtime is ordinarily not scheduled due to budgetary and staff limitations.
 In an emergency, overtime work may be scheduled or approved by the Executive Director.